The Peace of Wild Things

 All this I have spoken while still with you.
 But the Counsellor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
 Peace I leave with you; my peace I give you.
 And the peace I give isn’t fragile like the peace the world gives.
 Do not let your hearts be troubled and do not be afraid."

 Take 10 minutes for quiet reflection on this scripture passage, inviting the Counsellor to breathe life into any words or phrases that have stood out for you.

-As we listen to the following song, feel free to join in if you would like to.
+As we listen to the following song, composed and sung by Susan Jean Latimer, feel free to join in if you would like to.
 The lyrics are from Julian of Norwich:

 All shall be well, all shall be well,

 Read the following poem by Wendell Berry through slowly - what does it evoke in you?

 When despair for the world grows in me

 and I wake in the night at the least sound

 in fear of what my life and my children’s lives may be,